NforLev/Aiur-Defender/README.md

 The projectiles the player shoot are created and appended into a list, you can shoot while list =< 4 when a projectile exit the screen, the projectile list pop one item, so you can shoot again

+Each enemy class have a inhereted class method from the main enemy class to check if there's collision with any projectile

 There's a quick tutorial when you open the app with a pygame.wait of 4secs and then the game starts When any enemy reach the probe line another pygame.wait starts to show a "thanks for playing" message and then game closes